lFirsl/foveated-animations-project/README.md

 # Foveated Animations in the Context of Crowd Simulations.
 This repository holds all the scenes and implementations used for the "Foveated Animations in the Context of Crowd Simulations" paper, written by Florin-Vladimir Stancu within the 2023/24 Academic Year.

+This project is still being actively developed with the aim to publish within 2025.

+## What are Foveated Animations?
+Similar to [Foveated Rendering](https://en.wikipedia.org/wiki/Foveated_rendering), Foveated Animations aim to reduce the quality of animations in the periphery of a user's field of view in such a way that the reduction in quality goes unnoticed by the user.
+The aim of this process is to save on computing power and allow a machine to run the same scene with an increased framerate without sacricifing user experience.

+This project achieves this by using eye tracking to determine the user's gaze and then reduce the animation update frequency of agents running around the scene based on their distance from the user's gaze, until eventually animations are fully stopped for agents that find themselves very far from the user's gaze.

+The same effect can be replicated on a generic monitor without an eye tracker as well, however in this case a "focus point" needs to be allocated (that is, a point where we assume the user is consistently looking).
+This is done in this project by asigning a "red agent" that is easy to follow in every scene.

 ## How to run this repository
 This project contains a fully fledged out Unity Project, developed on Unity Editor version 2022.3.19f1.